Research Programs

 - Pauline Lewis (student, University of Montpellier)

-- Damien Issanchou (Postdoctoral researcher, SANTESIH EA 4614, University of Montpellier).
+- Damien Issanchou (Postdoctoral Researcher, SANTESIH EA 4614, University of Montpellier).

-- Laura Silvestri (Postdoctoral researcher, SANTESIH EA 4614, University of Montpellier).
+- Laura Silvestri (Postdoctoral Researcher, SANTESIH EA 4614, University of Montpellier).

 Research program: